usaid-cs/yesterday-i-learned/random.md

 - "Wikipedia articles near you" is [built into the website](https://en.wikipedia.org/wiki/Special:Nearby).
 There is no need to reinvent it.
 - The [Rogers Centre](https://en.wikipedia.org/wiki/Rogers_Centre) has a pronounciation just like "SKY-dome".
 - To remove a mechanical keyboard's keycaps, wiggle the keycap with your remover.
 Don't pull!
 Don't yank!
-- Hawaii has the union jack on its state flag [for no reason](https://www.bbc.com/news/magazine-35890670).
-The UK never colonised Hawaii.
-They even updated the state flag when the union jack changed.
-Graham said it was a symbol of friendship.
 - [Mercy killing is not permitted by the Geneva conventions](http://www.journal.forces.gc.ca/vo11/no1/04-bradley-eng.asp).
 It states, "wounded and sick shall be collected and cared for", which includes the people who are not going to make it.
 - In 1944, [Shanghaiese people called it Hong Kong foot](https://en.wikipedia.org/wiki/Hong_Kong_English), while Hong Kong people called it Singapore foot, while Singaporeans called it Manila foot.
 Today, Hong Kong people call it Hong Kong foot, and Singaporeans call it [Singapore foot](https://mothership.sg/2017/10/singapore-foot-dhoby-itch-were-nasty-ailments-in-1920s-singapore/).
 - A pepperoni pizza in Italy is a bell pepper pizza.
-- You have more stack overflow points than [frosty](https://en.wikipedia.org/wiki/Ross_Ulbricht), the boi who wanted to [use curl in php](https://stackoverflow.com/questions/15445285/how-can-i-connect-to-a-tor-hidden-service-using-curl-in-php).
-- One of the six white stars on Australia's flag has five points.
-The rest of the stars have seven points.
 - Apart from dinner and supper, all of hobbit's seven daily meals are two hours apart.
 - [Ramen is a prison currency.](http://bigthink.com/laurie-vazquez/how-ramen-noodles-beat-cigarettes-to-become-a-prison-currency)
 - "Love handles" are just waist fat.